 - 3.1 It is expected that due consideration be given to the topics in this policy in the teaching of all subjects (at both planning and delivery stages) and in the behaviour of all members of the school community.
 There are clear areas in the curriculum where certain aspects can be addressed.
 Moral issues can be addressed in assemblies and in PSHCE lessons.
 While spiritual issues can be readily addressed in RPE lessons.
 The development of a sense of wonder should be considered in every curriculum area.
 Aspects of pastoral care also provide the opportunity for the experience of moral issues and citizenship.
-However, spiritual, moral, social and cultural development should, and does, embrace all areas of the curriculum. - 3.2 This policy should be read in conjunction with the Anti-bullying Policy; Assemblies Policy; Behaviour Policy; Pastoral Care Policy; RE Policy, PSHCE Policy; and Sex and Relationships Policy.
+However, spiritual, moral, social and cultural development should, and does, embrace all areas of the curriculum. - 3.2 This policy should be read in conjunction with the Anti-bullying Policy; Assemblies Policy; Behaviour Policy; Pastoral Care Policy; RE Policy, RSE Policy, PSHCE Policy; SEN provision including Gifted & Talented - 3.3 The school recognise the fact that in all classes there are children of differing abilities and seeks to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+This is achieved by: - a) setting common tasks which are open ended and can have a variety of responses - b) setting tasks of increasing difficulty.
+Not all children complete all of the tasks - c) grouping children by ability in the room and setting different tasks for each ability group - d) using mixed ability pairings or groups - e) providing resources of different complexity depending on the ability of the child - f) using classroom assistants where available to support the work of individual children or groups of children - 3.4 Differentiation is considered when planning lessons and assessing pupils of varying abilities.